kamranahmedse/developer-roadmap/src/data/roadmaps/git-github/content/checkout-branch@PtRo-wGiNAagZ6CykfvMr.md

 In Git, to "checkout" from a branch means to switch your working directory to that branch, making it the active branch.
 This updates your files to match the state of that branch and allows you to work on it.

-Learn more from the following resources:
+Visit the following resources to learn more:

 - [@official@git-checkout](https://git-scm.com/docs/git-checkout)
 - [@article@git-commands-checkout](https://www.git-tower.com/learn/git/commands/git-checkout)